cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 #### Sprint-3/2-practice-tdd/count.test.js
-- Could consider testing more samples.
+Could consider testing a few more samples in this script - higher chance to detect bugs in code.

-- Could consider testing these cases:
+The original specification did not clearly state whether the character match should be case-sensitive.
+Most people would probably assume that it is, but to demonstrate our understanding or clarify the assumption we made, we could add test cases to convey this.
+For examples,
 - A case to show that the match is case sensitive
 - A case to show that the function is expected to work also for non-alphabets

 #### Sprint-3/2-practice-tdd/get-ordinal-number.js